IndrajeetPatil/ggstatsplot/README.md

   title = "Correlalogram for mammals sleep dataset", subtitle = "sleep units: hours; weight units: kilograms" )
-#> Note: In the correlation matrix, the upper triangle is based on p-values adjusted for multiple comparisons, while the lower triangle is based on unadjusted p-values.
+#> Note: In the correlation matrix, the upper triangle is based on p-values adjusted for multiple comparisons,
+#> while the lower triangle is based on unadjusted p-values.
 ```

 <img src="man/figures/README-ggcorrmat1-1.png" width="100%" />

+Note that if there are `NA`s present in the selected dataframe, the
+legend will display minimum and maximum number of pairs used for
+correlation matrices.

-Multiple arguments can be modified to change the appearance of the
+Multiple aesthetics-related arguments can be modified to change the
-correlation matrix.
+appearance of the correlation matrix.

 Alternatively, you can use it just to get the correlation matrices and
 their corresponding *p*-values (in a `tibble` format).